Looking to book a ski trip? Chat with our ski experts.

 From sun‑drenched slope‑side terraces to snug village bistros, Risoul punches well above its weight when it comes to eating out.
 Prices stay refreshingly modest, so you can linger over a long mountain lunch or sample a different eatery each evening without blowing the holiday budget.
 Highlights include:

-• Le K2: sunny deck for Savoyard staples
+• Le K2: specializes in Savoyard dishes.

 • L’Auberge de l’Homme de Pierre: rustic chalet at altitude serving tartiflette and blueberry tart

-• La Chouette: classic raclette and fondue
+• La Chouette: classic Savoyard specialities

 • La Table du Dahu: refined Alpine dishes